engalexmonteiro/sdconfigfile/README.md

 # SDConfigFile

+Lasted Fixes
+This library was modify to be add easly to Eclipse IDE:
+    1. It's was created library.properties file

 ## Introduction

 SDConfigFile is an Arduino library to read Sketch settings from a configuration file on an SD card.